The European market potential for avocados

 - Promote sustainable agriculture and proactively show your actions to reduce water usage.
 Pay extra attention to this in water-scarce regions.

-- Get certified and implement standards.
-See the SIFAV Basket of Standards for relevant social and environmental standards, but also try to think creatively and undertake activities to guarantee a sustainable production and sustainable water use.
+- Get certified and implement social and sustainability standards.
+See the SIFAV Basket of Water Standards and SIFAV Basket of Social Standards for relevant standards.
+Also try to think creatively and undertake activities to guarantee a sustainable production and sustainable water use.

 Attention to the health factor of avocados

 Consumers in Europe are becoming more aware of health issues and pay more attention to their diet.
 Avocado fits well in this trend thanks to its good fats, fibre, vitamins and minerals.
 It also serves specific consumer groups that prefer a plant-based diet, such as vegans, vegetarians and flexitarians.
 All these aspects are used in the promotion of avocados and contribute to the increasing consumption throughout Europe.
-Health is also the reason that the COVID-19 pandemic gave a positive impulse to the consumption of avocados.
+Avocados turn up in all kinds of recipes, like the Healthy avocado recipes of BBC Good Food, the 9 Healthy Avocado recipes for Breakfast, Lunch, Dinner, and even Dessert! from EverydayHealth, and the Jamie Oliver’s avocado recipes.
+According to the World Avocado Organisation, the ‘Millennials’ and ‘Gen Z’ generations reach most for avocados.

 Tip: